ohioit/kong-userinfo-plugin/README.md

 - *Search filter*: A proper LDAP search filter in which `{user}` is replaced with the value of the `x-authenticated-userid` header.
 - *Cache ttl*: For how long should results be cached before going back to LDAP?
+- *Encode attributes*: List of attributes, comma separated, to encode using MIME Base64.
+This is useful as the set of characters allowed in HTTP header values is limited.
+Any value that is a list will have each list item independantly encoded.
+- *Convert rdn to rdns*: This is a bit hacky.
+Since LDAP groups are often represented as DNs and commas are not allowed in HTTP header values (only as value separators), this allows for a human readible and more easily parsable representation of group values.
+The DN value is converted to a reverse DNS form, similar to Java.
+Additionally, immediately duplicate elements are collapsed, the RDNs are lowercased, any RDN with dots or values will be quoted.
+For example, consider the following transformation:

+                         `CN=system.admin,OU=groups,OU=ohio,DC=ohio,DC=edu`:
+                         `edu.ohio.groups.'system.admin'`
 - *Timeout*: How long to wait for search results before timing out.
 - *Bind dn*: DN with which to bind to the LDAP database.
 Note that binding as the user is not currently supported.